Joe Stegner

-Joe Stegner (born December 17, 1949, in Clarkston, Washington) moved to Lewiston, Idaho and was a Republican member of the Idaho Senate from 1998 to 2011, representing the 7th District.
+Joe Stegner (born December 17, 1949, in Clarkston, Washington) was a Republican member of the Idaho Senate representing the 6th District (1998-2002) and 7th District (2002-2011).
 He is now a lobbyist for the University of Idaho.
 He is married to Deborah Stegner and is a father to four children.

 Early life and career

 Stegner attended University of Idaho and received his bachelor's degree.
 He was owner of Stegner Grain and Seed Company from 1972 to 1995.
 He is a property manager.
 In the Idaho State Senate, Stegner served as Assistant Majority Leader.

 Organizations

 Stegner has been a member of: